 Yes, we are able to provide Protected No Claims Bonus.
 Please ask us when you take out the policy or renew it.
 This cannot be added during the policy period.

-Vehicles must be the property of the policyholder or the policyholder's spouse where they are a named driver on the policy.
+They must be the property of the policyholder or the policyholder's spouse where they are a named driver on the policy.
 Cover applies under the Road Risks and Premises policies.
 We cannot cover vehicles owned by an employee or spouse.
-There are also certain restrictions on the type of vehicle that can be covered and the extent of cover available for certain types of vehicle.
+There are also certain restrictions on the types that can be covered and the extent of cover available for certain vehicles.
 We will explain any relevant restrictions as part of our quote.
 If you already have a policy with us, your policy schedule will include details of the restricted vehicles.

 The issue of fraud in the motor insurance market generally is well publicised.
 One way we can help protect you from the cost of this is by requesting a copy driving licence for all drivers insured on one of our policies.
 Please help us by providing these promptly when requested to do so.

 Yes.
 We offer a range of instalment options.
 See details of ‘How to pay’ for more information.

 Certain restrictions do apply.
-The vehicle must be used in accordance with the cover provided.
+It must be used in accordance with the cover provided.
 This can be motor trade use only, social domestic please and commuting or additional business use.
 The use provided will often be different for each driver.
 The Cover Note or Certificate of insurance will detail this.
 One specific restriction is that customer’s vehicles can only be driven for motor trade purposes – you cannot drive them for any other purpose.

 Yes.
-As long as your involvement in the motor trade is as a business, not as a hobby, we can probably provide you with cover.
+As long as your involvement in the motor trade is as a business, not as a hobby, we can probably provide you with motor tarde insurance.
 We may also be able to provide cover for driving in connection with your main occupation.
 Please ask.